3dmindscapper/ComfyUI-PartField/README.md

 - Outputs:
   - `preview`: Preview image tensor of the mesh (single or multi-view grid).

+##recomended settings

+-kmeans:
+      Speed: Fast.
+      Quality: Groups faces based only on feature similarity.
+Ignores how faces are connected in the mesh.
+      Bleeding: Can work well if features are very distinct, but may easily bleed across nearby parts if features are similar, as it doesn't respect mesh topology.

+-agglomerative:
+      Speed: Slower than kmeans.
+      Quality: Considers both feature similarity and mesh connectivity (using adjacency_option).
+Generally better at respecting part boundaries.
+      Bleeding: Less likely to bleed across topological gaps than kmeans, effectiveness depends on adjacency_option.

+ -adjacency_option ("naive" or "mst") (Only for agglomerative method):

+   -mst (Default):
+      Speed: Faster agglomerative option.
+      Quality: Connects the whole mesh using shared edges plus proximity links (MST).
+Allows merging based on features even if parts aren't directly edge-connected.
+Good balance.
+      Bleeding: Might still allow some bleeding between parts that are close together but don't share an edge, if their features are very similar.

+   - naive:
+      Speed: Potentially VERY Slow, especially on complex meshes, even with low num_clusters.
+      Quality: Strictly requires faces to share an edge to be considered connected.
+      Bleeding: Best setting for preventing bleeding across topological gaps (parts not sharing edges).
+However, it won't stop bleeding between parts that do share edges along the bleed boundary.
+Can also lead to fragmented results if the mesh isn't perfectly connected       everywhere.

+Recommended Strategy:
+Start: Use defaults (agglomerative, mst) with a moderate num_clusters (e.g., 15).
+If Bleeding Occurs: First, significantly increase num_clusters (e.g., 25, 40, 50+).
+This often solves it.
+If Bleeding Persists (Across Gaps): Switch to agglomerative + naive.
+Be prepared for much longer processing times.
+If Speed is Top Priority: Use kmeans, or stick with agglomerative + mst.
+You may need to accept some bleeding or rely heavily on a high num_clusters.
+Experimentation is often needed to find the best balance for your specific mesh!
 ## Example Workflow

 1. Place your PartField checkpoint file(s) (e.g., `.ckpt`) in the `ComfyUI/models/PartField` directory (or let the loader node download the default).